benjaminmue/Docker_Unraid_HianimeDownloader/README.md

 ---

-## 📜 Origin
+## 📜 Origin & Attribution

-This project is a **disconnected fork** of [HianimeDownloader](https://github.com/gheatherington/HianimeDownloader) by gheatherington.
-It has diverged significantly with:
+This project is a fork of [HianimeDownloader](https://github.com/gheatherington/HianimeDownloader) by G Heatherington.
+It has been significantly extended with:
 - Docker and Unraid support
 - Modern web interface with dark theme
-- Real-time progress tracking
+- Real-time progress tracking via Server-Sent Events
 - Enhanced security features
 - Comprehensive documentation

+I am grateful to the original author for creating the foundation of this project.

 ---